This is the second in a three-part series about the growth of the Christian Science church in Concord, New Hampshire.

 Though “a place so dear to all” was to be demolished, the beautiful granite edifice of First Church of Christ, Scientist, Concord, would soon take its place, and would fulfill a hope that Mrs. Eddy had cherished since 1897.

 This is part two of a three-part series.
-The first article focused on Concord’s 1899 Old Home Week, and the third article will look more closely at First Church of Christ, Scientist, in Concord, New Hampshire.
+The first article focused on Concord’s 1899 Old Home Week, and the third article looks more closely at First Church of Christ, Scientist, in Concord, New Hampshire.